LON - RDU

 • Which airports will I be using when flying from London to Raleigh?

 There are 4 airports in London (London City, London Gatwick, London Heathrow, and London Stansted.) and only 1 airport in Raleigh (Raleigh-Durham).
-The cheapest flights are generally found on the London Heathrow Airport to Raleigh-Durham flight route.
+The cheapest flights are generally found on the London Gatwick Airport to Raleigh-Durham flight route.

 • Which airlines offer Wi-Fi service onboard planes from London to Raleigh?